Ortuna/ortuna-content/first-example-post.md

 #Conclusion
 The goal is to write atleast one blog post.
 Or a collection of things I've done during the week and consolidate them.

+[edit] Updated post hook script above.
+I should start using cache for git pull requests.